 “Near-term headwinds have been factored in our consensus estimates and priced in Sina’s share price,” Yeung wrote in a June 7 research note.
 He upgraded Sina to outperform from perform, meaning its stock’s performance is expected to exceed that of the S&P 500 index (SHCOMP) in the coming 12 to 18 months.

 American depositary receipts of Cnooc, China’s largest offshore oil explorer, dropped 1.4 percent to $180.56 in New York, from a seven-day high.
-The ADRs, each representing 100 underlying shares in the company, traded 0.8 percent below (CEO) the Hong Kong stock, the first discount in a week.
+The ADRs, each representing 100 underlying shares in the company, traded 0.8 percent below (CEO:US) the Hong Kong stock, the first discount in a week.

 PetroChina, the nation’s biggest oil producer, slid 0.6 percent to $129.52.